imochen/quick-ssh/README.md

 # Quick-SSH

-Only use for can`t use Public Key.
-Don`t need Quick SSH, If you can use Public Key for login,
+Only use for Public Key unavailable.
+Probably don't need `Quick SSH`, If you can use Public Key for login,

 ## Usage